What is the ketogenic diet?

 What are the positives of the ketogenic diet?

 The ketogenic diet has been trialled as a therapeutic approach for many conditions.
 These include:

 Reducing obesity.
-Several trials have found that the ketogenic diet is an effective tool for weight loss.
+Several trials have found that a ketogenic diet is an effective tool for weight loss.
 It’s believed that this is largely because the higher intakes of protein and fat diminish appetite .

 Reversing type-2 diabetes.
 A low-carbohydrate diet can help to reduce blood-sugar levels and improve insulin sensitivity in the short term .

 Managing seizures.
 A ketogenic diet has been used as an alternative form of treatment for epilepsy in children since 1921 .
 It can be a powerful intervention, even though we don’t know the exact mechanisms behind its effectiveness.

 Improving brain health.
 In preliminary studies, a ketogenic or low-carb diet has been found to have positive effects in other conditions that involve the brain, including both Alzheimer’s disease and Parkinson’s disease [6, 7].

 Supporting PCOS.
 Due to its ability to enhance insulin sensitivity and regulate weight, the ketogenic diet can be a useful tool in addressing polycystic ovarian syndrome in ladies with the metabolic presentation of this condition .